davidwilliam/DSA/README.md

 # Contributing

 Feel free to contribute by adding more algorithms or improving the existing ones.
 Please submit a pull request with clear documentation of changes.

+# License

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/davidwilliam/DSA/blob/main/LICENSE) file for details.